 Learn workflow shortcuts, file performance enhancements, scrubbing tricks, and tips that improve and quicken the video editing experience in Premiere Pro.

-Adobe Premiere Pro CC offers many enhancements to help you get your work done quickly so you can focus more on your creativity and less on complicated workarounds — what Adobe calls “editing finesse.”
+Adobe Premiere Pro offers many enhancements to help you get your work done — what they call “editing finesse.”

-Find out more about each of these particular features at the corresponding time markers in my demo:
+Find out more about each of these particular features at the corresponding time markers in this demo:

 - Manual sync offsets (1:25)